- 1 package (18-1/4 ounces) white cake mix

 - In a large bowl, combine the cake mix, water, 3/4 cup cream of coconut and egg whites; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.

 - Pour into three greased and floured 9-in. round baking pans.
-Bake at 350° for 22-26 minutes or until a toothpick inserted in the center comes out clean.
+Bake at 350° for 22-26 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For filling, in a small saucepan, combine the evaporated milk, chips, cream cheese, 3 tablespoons heavy cream and remaining cream of coconut; cook and stir over low heat until chips are melted.

 - Remove from the heat; stir in 1-1/2 cups coconut and 1 teaspoon vanilla.
 Transfer to a large bowl; cover and refrigerate until mixture reaches spreading consistency, stirring occasionally.